dailystory/docs/articles/changelog/2021/february.md

 # DailyStory Product Updates for February 2021
+## February 9, 2021
+* Add image picker to text content in web forms

 ## February 8, 2021
 * Ensure that search string can't contain ?s=
 * Bug with formatting of email delivery on failure for activity